poissonconsulting/nlist/README.md

-An nlists object is a S3 class list of nlist objects with the same names, dimensionalities and typeofs. nlists objects are useful for storing individual realizations of a simulated data set.
+An nlists object is a S3 class list of nlist objects with the same names, dimensionalities and typeofs. nlists objects are useful for storing multiple realizations of simulated datas sets.
+They can be converted to and from `coda::mcmc` objects.

 ## Installation